dell/csm-docs/content/docs/cosidriver/features/objectscale.md

 ### Kubernetes Administrator Steps

-The first and foremost step to do before you can start provisioning object storage, is to create a `BucketClass`.
+The first step before you can start provisioning object storage, is to create a `BucketClass`.
 The `BucketClass` is an object that defines the provisioning and management characteristics of `Bucket` resources.
 It acts as an abstraction layer between users (such as applications or pods) and the underlying object storage infrastructure. `BucketClass` allows you to dynamically provision and manage `Buckets` in a consistent and automated manner.

-The provided code snippet demonstrates how to create a `BucketClass`.
+The following example shows how to create a `BucketClass`:

 ```sh
 cat <<EOF | kubectl create --filename -